Trivivium/devops-2k20/REPORT.md

 ## Development practices
-*TODO - organization of our repository, branching strategy, process and tools (how do we use issues, tasks, kanban board), how(and what) do we monitor in our system, what do we log and how we aggregate it, brief security assessment(we can use POSTMORTEM.md), strategy for scaling and load balancing*
+*TODO - organization of our repository, branching strategy, process and tools (how do we use issues, tasks, kanban board)*

+## Monitoring
+*TODO - how(and what) do we monitor in our system*

+## Logging
+*TODO - what do we log and how we aggregate it*

+## Security assessment
+*TODO - brief security assessment(we can use POSTMORTEM.md)*

+## Scaling and load balancing
+*TODO- strategy for scaling and load balancing*

-## Evaluation
+## Conclusion and evaluation
-*TODO - biggest issues, major lessons we have learned, overall takeaways, fuckups etc. regarding: 1. evolution and refactoring, 2. operation, 3. maintenance
+*TODO - biggest issues, major lessons we have learned, overall takeaways, fuckups etc. regarding:*

+1. evolution and refactoring

+2. operation

+3. maintenance

-Link back to commit messages/issues to illustrate these. *
+*Link back to commit messages/issues to illustrate these. *

-## Conclusion
-*TODO*